binary-size-analysis

 a.

 git checkout <hash> --force --quietb.
-Parent-commit verification (if enabled): Before building this commit, build its parent (<hash>~1) to verify the categorization of intervening SKIP commits:git checkout <hash>~1 --force --quietcmake -B <build_dir> <CMAKE_ARGS>cd <build_dir> && ninja hermesvm- Record the parent's size
+Parent-commit verification (if enabled): Before building this commit, build its parent (<hash>~1) to verify the categorization of intervening SKIP commits:git checkout <hash>~1 --force --quietcmake -B <build_dir> <CMAKE_ARGS>cd <build_dir> && ninja hermesvm- Record the parent's ALLOC size

-- Compare to the previous BUILD commit's size.
+- Compare to the previous BUILD commit's ALLOC size.
 If they differ, a SKIP commit between the previous BUILD and this one changed the binary.
 Log a VERIFICATION FAILURE with the two sizes and the commit range that needs re-examination.
 Stop the analysis and report the failure so Step 1's categorization can be fixed.

 git checkout <hash> --force --quiet(return to the BUILD commit) c.cmake -B <build_dir> <CMAKE_ARGS>d.cd <build_dir> && ninja hermesvme.
-Recordstat -f "%z"(macOS) orstat -c "%s"(Linux) of<build_dir>/lib/libhermesvm.dylib(or.soon Linux) f.
+Record ALLOC section size sum usingget_section_size()on<build_dir>/lib/libhermesvm.so(Linux) orlibhermesvm.dylib(macOS) f.
 Compute delta from previous BUILD commit's size g.
 Write the row to the markdown file immediately before proceeding h.
-If build fails, record BUILD_FAIL and continue
+Bloaty diff (if delta >= 3000 bytes): Runbloatyto get a per-section breakdown of the size increase.
+This helps identify whether the growth is in code (.text), data (.rodata), or elsewhere.- The previous BUILD commit's binary must be saved before building the

 Do not include SKIP commits in the output table.